 Signatory member institutions are those who sign their support of the Talloires Declaration.
 They demonstrate institutional support for the values expressed in our founding document.

 Benefits for Signatory Members include opportunities to:

-- Represent the Talloires Network at national, regional, and international conferences and gathering focused on university civic engagement.
+Represent the Talloires Network at national, regional, and international conferences and gatherings focused on university civic engagement;

 Nominate individual leaders in higher education to serve on the Talloires Network Steering Committee